BigWillie/despatchjs/README.md

 To create an XML template, simply pass a data object to the chosen method.

     const xml = xmlTemplates.addShipment(data)
-    return await doAjax({ xml, method: 'addShipment' })
+    return await doAjax(xml)

-To post to Despatch Bay, the XML and method name is passed to the `doAjax` method.
+To post to Despatch Bay, pass the XML into the doAjax method

 Destructuring and named parameters are used throughout should Despatch Bay update their API etc. in future.